Cassava: Genome

-The complete and haplotype-resolved African cassava (TME204) genome was reconstructed and made available using the Hi-C technology.
+The complete and haplotype-resolved African cassava (TME204) genome has been reconstructed and made available using the Hi-C technology.
 The genome shows abundant novel gene loci with enriched functionality related to chromatin organization, meristem development, and cell responses.
 Differentially expressed transcripts of different haplotype origins were enriched for different functionality during tissue development.
 In each tissue, 20–30% of transcripts showed allele-specific expression differences with <2% of direction-shifting.
 Despite high gene synteny, the HiFi genome assembly revealed extensive chromosome rearrangements and abundant intra-genomic and inter-genomic divergent sequences, with significant structural variations mostly related to long terminal repeat retrotransposons.

-Although smallholders are otherwise economically inefficient producers, they are vital to producitivity at particular times.
+Although smallholders are otherwise economically inefficient producers, they are vital to productivity at particular times.
 Small cassava farmers are no exception.
 Genetic diversity is vital when productivity has declined due to pests and diseases, and smallholders tend to retain less productive but more diverse gene pools.